 All full-time and part-time faculty members are faithful Catholics.

-Students are invited to join in a daily Rosary with faculty and staff.
-An annual Consecration to Mary is made every fall at the campus grotto.
-There are men’s and a women’s retreats each year, two pilgrimages, a Christian formation speaker series, and an annual Day of Recollection held early in the fall semester for the entire OLSW community.
+Students are invited to join in a daily Rosary and Chaplet of Divine Mercy.
+An annual Consecration to Jesus through Mary is made every fall.
+There are men’s and women’s retreats each year, two pilgrimages, a Christian formation speaker series, and an annual Day of Recollection held early in the fall for the entire OLSW community.
+Some students have started an evangelization outreach and many enjoy Praise and Worship sessions.

 Our Lady Seat of Wisdom’s chaplain is Fr.
-Paul Burchat, a member of the nearby Madonna House lay community, who is assisted by Fr.
+Zachary Romanowsky, a member of the nearby Madonna House Apostolate, who is assisted by Fr.
 Joseph Hattie, O.M.I.
 Students have the opportunity to meet with these priests throughout the week for spiritual direction, counseling and confession.

 On-campus students live in single-sex residence houses.
-Each house has eight to 12 students along with one residence assistant and a proctor, who are older students.
+Each house has six to 15 students along with one residence assistant and a proctor, who are upper-class students.
 Meals are provided at St. Hedwig’s parish hall.

 The households are an important part of the student life program.
 The houses have monthly house nights and regular prayer time interwoven into their daily lives.